nelsonomuto/angular-ui-form-validation/README.md

 ##### Adding custom validation types

-To add your own custom validation types you will need to create a module that mirrors [directives.customvalidation.customValidationsTypes](/app/scripts/directives/customvalidationtypes/customValidationTypes.js) except for ofcourse you will have your own validations and simply add this module as a dependency to your app in addition to directives.customvalidation.customValidationsTypes
+To add your own custom validation types you will need to create a module that mirrors [directives.customvalidation.customValidationTypes](/app/scripts/directives/customvalidationtypes/customValidationTypes.js) except for ofcourse you will have your own validations and simply add this module as a dependency to your app in addition to directives.customvalidation.customValidationTypes

 ##### Locally defined custom validation - validationDynamicallyDefined